goabstract/Marketing-for-Engineers/README.md

 ### Twitter
+* If you have never ever use Twitter, this brief [Twitter for Beginners Guide](https://www.wix.com/blog/2016/10/twitter-guide-for-beginners/) will help.
 * [Twitter Deep Dive: How to Use Social Media to 10x Your Website Traffic](https://moz.com/blog/twitter-deep-dive-10x-your-website-traffic-whiteboard-friday) by Tara Reed.
 Tara shared a cool guide on building Twitter strategy and automating your engagement workflow.
 * [I Automated My Tweets for 30 Days and This is What Happened](https://inbound.org/blog/i-automated-my-tweets-for-30-days-and-this-is-what-happened) via inbound.org.
 * [How to Get Higher Tweet Engagement?
 We Analyzed 23,858 MarTech Tweets](https://adespresso.com/academy/blog/get-higher-tweet-engagement-analysis-23858-tweets/) by Karola Karlson.